irvinlim/acf-recaptcha/README.md

 Written by Irvin Lim.
 If you encounter any issues, do open [one](https://github.com/irvinlim/acf-recaptcha/issues/new).

-If you have questions, contact me [here](http://services.irvinlim.com/contact.php)!
+If you have any other questions, contact me [here](http://services.irvinlim.com/contact.php)!